 We ate at The One-Eighty one evening for dinner because it’s a restaurant on an upper floor of a shopping center.
-The views would have been awesome had it not been a foggy evening.
 It wasn’t as high as the CN Tower, but the open air balcony was more conducive to taking pictures.
 Unfortunately we couldn’t see anything through the fog and didn’t even take pictures.
 If have have better luck, please share your shots!
 The food was good, and they do take reservations.

 At WVRST the food was fantastic and the beer selection was even better!
 Mr. PC got a kangaroo sausage and I got rabbit.
 Umm awesome.
 We split duck fat fries and tucked into a few beers among the communal seating.
 This unique spot has a variety of sausages and a large beer selection.
 Good beer and good food?
 Totally worth it after a day of walking 30,000 steps!